Why do orchestras have so many violins?

 Although violins have a high, singing quality, they are not particularly loud.
 So, just as you need more upper voices to make sure they’re heard over the lower voices in a choir, you need at least two violins per woodwind or brass instrument to achieve a balanced sound.

 But why do orchestras need two violin sections?

 While the first violin section normally has the melody or counter-melody, the second violin section tends to play a lower harmony.
 This works in the same way for the woodwind section – except the numbers are far fewer.

 Take the oboe, for instance: if you play first oboe, you’ll generally be the only one playing that particular line of music.
 But if you play first violin, you are one of ten playing that line.

 Simply put, there need to be enough violins to balance out the bright, penetrating sound of the oboe.

 Since the Baroque period, violins have pretty much always been included in orchestral scores.

 Orchestras specialising in Baroque music tend to be much smaller and more focused on string instruments.
 In fact, pre-1700s, the leader of the first violin section led the whole orchestra, instead of a modern-day conductor.

 However, in Romantic and 20th-century music, composers like Mahler, Wagner and Stravinsky began to write for a wider range of brass, woodwind and percussion instruments.

-One result of that was that the orchestras playing Mahler’s Resurrection Symphony or Stravinsky’s The Firebird needed more strings, because the sound of the non-string instruments needed to be balanced out – read more about this on Quora.
+One result of that was that the orchestras playing Mahler’s Resurrection Symphony or Stravinsky’s The Firebird needed even more strings, because the sound of the non-string instruments needed to be balanced out.